dreamportdev/Osdev-Notes/Build_Process/BootProtocols.md

     lret
 ```

 After performing the long-return (`lret`) we'll be running `target_function` in full 64-bit long mode.
-It's worth noting that as this point we still have the lower-half stack, so it may be worth having some more assembly that changes that, before jumping directly to C.
+It's worth noting that at this point we still have the lower-half stack, so it may be worth having some more assembly that changes that, before jumping directly to C.

 Some of the things were glossed there, like paging and setting up a gdt, are explained in their own sections.